Temple architecture (LDS Church): Kirtland Temple

-The sandstone used to build the temple was quarried from south of the temple.
+The sandstone used to build the Kirtland Temple was quarried from south of the temple.
 Native timbers were cut from the surrounding forests.
-The Temple, begun in 1833 and dedicated in 1836, was one of the largest buildings in Northern Ohio.
-It is a combination of Greek, Georgian, Gothic Revival, and Federalist, architectural styles.
-The building has been designated a National Historical Landmark and has been recognized by the Architects Society of Ohio and the Ohio Historical Society.
+The temple, begun in 1833 and dedicated in 1836, was one of the largest buildings in Northern Ohio.
+It is a combination of Greek, Georgian, Gothic Revival, and Federalist architectural styles.
+The building has been designated a National Historical Landmark, and it has been recognized by the Architects Society of Ohio and the Ohio Historical Society.

-The pulpits and the pews are among the distinctive features of the interior.
-Two sets of pulpits grace the main floor with another two sets on the second floor.
-The seats in the pew boxes are benches that can be shifted from the back to the front, thus making it possible for the congregation to face either the front or the rear pulpits.
+The pulpits and the pews are among the distinctive features of the temple's interior.
+Two sets of pulpits grace the main floor, with another two sets on the second floor.
+The seats in the pew boxes are benches that can be shifted from back to front, thus making it possible for the congregation to face either the front or the rear pulpit.

-The main floor of the Kirtland Temple was used for various services of worship, and the second floor was a school for the ministry.
-The third floor contained rooms for the "Kirtland High School" during the day and Church quorum meetings in the evening.
-The west third floor room was Smith's office.
+The main floor of the Kirtland Temple was used for various worship services, and the second floor was used as a school for the ministry.
+The third floor contained rooms for the "Kirtland High School" during the day and church quorum meetings during the evening.
+The west third-floor room was Smith's office.